How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 - Copy it independently.
 Write the letter next to a model.

 - Write from memory.
-Write the letter without looking at a model.
+Write the letter without looking at anything.

-This progression -- from large motor to fine motor, from guided to independent -- follows how the brain learns motor patterns.
+This progression — large motor to fine motor, guided to independent — follows how the brain actually learns motor patterns.
+Jumping straight to step 5 is why some kids learn a letter and then promptly forget it.

 Step 3: From Letters to Words (K2)

-Once your child can write all uppercase letters from memory, begin connecting letters into meaningful words.
-Start with their name -- the most motivating word any child can write.
+Once your child can write all uppercase letters from memory, start connecting them into meaningful words.
+And the most motivating word any child can write is their own name.

 Name writing progression: